GDQuest/website/content/tutorial/godot/shaders/gradient-map/index.md

-+++
-title = "Gradient map"
+---
+author: johnny
+date: "2020-07-19"
-description = "Learn to alter sprite colors with shaders." author = "johnny" programVersion = "3.2"
+description: Learn to alter sprite colors with shaders.

-difficulty = "intermediate"
-keywords = ["godot shaders tutorial", "godot shaders", "gradient map shader", "godot 2d shaders",]

-date = "2020-07-19"
+difficulty: intermediate
+keywords:
+- godot shaders tutorial
+- godot shaders
+- gradient map shader
+- godot 2d shaders
+programVersion: "3.2"
+title: Gradient map
-weight = 5
+weight: 5

-+++
+---

 In this tutorial, you'll learn how to use a shader to change a sprite's colors.
 This is useful for refining or completely changing the mood of your game.
 It's also part of many image filters in apps such as Instagram.